-- a) The Director may exempt an organization from a requirement in BCAR - 145 AMO when satisfied that [a situation exists not envisaged by a BCAR-145 requirement], and subject to compliance with any supplementary condition(s) must be agreed by the Director to ensure an equivalent level of safety in that particular case - b) The Director should keep a record of these exemptions.
+a) The BDCA may exempt an organization from a requirement in BCAR-145 AMO when satisfied that a situation exists, not envisaged by a BCAR-145 requirement, and subject to compliance with any supplementary condition(s).
+This shall be approved by the BDCA to ensure an equivalent level of safety in that particular situation.

+b) The holder of the BCAR 145 AC shall keep a record of the exemptions granted.

-BCAR 145.100 Revocations, Suspension, Limitation or Refusal to Issue or Re-issue of the BCAR - 145 Approval Certificate a) The Director may, on reasonable grounds, and after due enquiry, revoke, suspend, limit, or refuse the issue or renewal of the BCAR -145 AC, if the Director is not satisfied that the holder of the approval certificate continues to meet the requirements of BCAR - 145.
+BCAR 145.100 Revocation, Suspension, Limitation or Refusal to Issue or Re-issue of the BCAR - 145 Approval Certificate (BCAR 145 AC)

+The BDCA may, on reasonable grounds, and after due enquiry, revoke, suspend, limit, or refuse the issue or renewal of the BCAR-145 AC, if the BDCA is not satisfied that the holder of the BCAR 145 AC continues to meet the requirements of BCAR-145.